 Fletcher was killed by Madison Police officers outside of a Planet Fitness on October 27.
 The Madison County Sheriff’s Office said Thursday that Dana Fletcher reached for a gun and pointed it at Madison Police officers before they shot and killed him.

-Crump and the family spoke at a news conference at Center Grove United Methodist Church, Monday, and sharply disputed investigators' version of events.
+Crump and the family spoke at a news conference at Reunited Fellowship of Deliverance Monday and sharply disputed investigators' version of events.

 While investigators said Fletcher and his wife, Cherelle Fletcher, were uncooperative when police confronted them while they sat in the family's van.
 Crump said that wasn't the case.